mozilla/kpi-dashboard/README.md

 Once you have Node and [npm](http://npmjs.org/), you can install additional dependencies by running the command `npm install`.

-We also require a running installation of [CouchDB](http://couchdb.apache.org/).
+We also require a running installation of [Apache CouchDB](http://couchdb.apache.org/) 1.2.0 or newer.

 Running
 -------